-The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
-It does not mean that the contamination has or will occur.
-We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
-This can help us ensure that high-quality drinking water is delivered to you.
 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As the water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: